momostarsky/imebra_git/docs/compiling_imebra.rst

     cmake imebra_location -DIOS=IPHONE
     cmake --build .

-.. seealso:: iOS applications based on Imebra need to be linked also with libiconv.a or libiconv.tbd.
+.. warning:: iOS applications based on Imebra need to be linked also with libiconv.a or libiconv.tbd.

 To generate a library for the iPhone simulator, type the following (replace imebra_location with the path to Imebra):